-The corrosion resistance of stainless steels compared to carbon steels offers opportunities to reduce the concrete cover (which no longer needs to incorporate a corrosion allowance).
-In Europe, standardisation work on Eurocode 2 relating to concrete structures take durability into account by relying on the notion of exposure classes.
-These classes reflect the effects due to the environment to which the concrete and its reinforcing steel will be exposed during service life.
+The corrosion resistance of stainless steels compared to

+Guide specifications for service life design of highway bridges carbon steels offers opportunities to reduce the concrete cover (which no longer needs to incorporate a corrosion allowance).
+In Europe, standardization work on Eurocode 2 relating to concrete structures take durability into account by relying on the notion of exposure classes.
+These classes reflect the effects due to the environment to which the concrete and its reinforcing steel will be exposed during service life2.

 The Eurocode 2 recommendations about concrete cover are innovative.
-They enable optimising the amount of cover if stainless steel is used for reinforcement.
+They enable optimizing the amount of cover if stainless steel is used for reinforcement.
 The use of stainless steel rebar thus makes it possible to reduce concrete cover by 25 mm, for example, for concrete in marine environments exposed to attacks from sea salt in tidal zones and designed for a service life of 100 years.
-The reduction of cover would require less concrete and thus offers weight savings as well as design optimisation.
+The reduction of cover would require less concrete and thus offers weight savings as well as design optimization.